la2050/archive/_projects/2016/east-los-angeles-youth-environmental-leadership-summit.md

 project_impact: >-
   ["Waterways","Exposure to air toxins","Self-sufficiency","Local
   water","Resilient communities","Tree canopy cover"]
+project_proposal_impact:
+  - Waterways
+  - Exposure to air toxins
+  - Self-sufficiency
+  - Local water
+  - Resilient communities
+  - Tree canopy cover
+project_proposal_description: >-
+  This Summit will provide students in East Los Angeles the opportunity to learn about cutting edge environmental science careers that will enable them to become part of the local economy and contribute to their communities cleaner, more accessible, and sustainable.
+ITEP will convene industry and community partners to hear the Generation Z perspective on community problems and potential solutions.
+project_areas:
+  - East LA
 project_proposal_best_place: >-
   ITEP will present a one-day community Environmental Leadership Summit in Fall 2017 to include student presentations, an environmental fair, keynote speaker,